vowstar/k210-linux-nommu/linux-kernel/Documentation/spi/spi-summary.rst

 Non-static Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Developer boards often play by different rules than product boards, and one example is the potential need to hotplug SPI devices and/or controllers.

-For those cases you might need to use spi_busnum_to_master() to look up the spi bus master, and will likely need spi_new_device() to provide the board info based on the board that was hotplugged.
-Of course, you'd later call at least spi_unregister_device() when that board is removed.

 When Linux includes support for MMC/SD/SDIO/DataFlash cards through SPI, those configurations will also be dynamic.
 Fortunately, such devices all support basic device identification probes, so they should hotplug normally.